balaji1974/devops/01 - Docker/README.md

-docker-compose images -> List of images used by the docker compose docker-compose ps -> List down the containers docker-compose top -> List down the top process in each of the containers
+docker-compose images -> List of images used by the docker compose docker-compose ps -> List down the containers docker-compose top -> List down the top process in each of the containers docker-compose pause -> Pause the containers docker-compose unpause -> Unpasue all the paused containers docker-compose kill -> Kill all processes of the container

 docker build -t balaji1974/hello-world-java:0.0.1.RELEASE . -> Build an image from a Dockerfile docker push balaji1974/hello-world-java:0.0.1.RELEASE -> Push an image or a repository to a registry